Party for Socialism and Liberation: History

 PSL was formed in June 2004 when the San Francisco branch of Sam Marcy's Workers World Party left the organization.
 The San Francisco branch, alongside other members, announced that "the Workers World Party leadership is no longer capable of fulfilling [the] mission" of building socialism.
 PSL co-founders included Richard Becker, Brian Becker, Gloria La Riva, and Eugene Puryear.

-In 2020, at least five PSL members were arrested during protests against the Aurora, Colorado police department for the killing of Elijah McClain.

-On October 8, 2023, after the Hamas-led attack on Israel, PSL Central Committee member Eugene Puryear helped organize a rally in support of Palestine in Times Square, in which he stated: "[T]here was some sort of rave or desert party where they were having a great time, until the resistance came in electrified hang gliders and took at least several dozen hipsters, and I'm sure they're doing very fine despite what the New York Post says."

-Since 2023, PSL has organized numerous rallies in favor of Palestinian nationalism.
+In 2015, PSL members joined the 2015 Baltimore protests.

+In late 2016 and on January 20, 2017, PSL led protests against the inauguration of Donald Trump in Los Angeles, New York City, and Washington, DC.

 In 2020, PSL denied an accusation that it mishandled a sexual abuse allegation in its Philadelphia branch.
 In 2024, PSL presidential candidate Claudia De la Cruz again denied these allegations, some of which she described as misinformation "doing the job of agents".

+In 2020, PSL participated in protests against the Aurora, Colorado police department for the killing of Elijah McClain.
+Five PSL members were arrested.
+Three were charged with "kidnapping" for "attempting to ... secrete 18 officers" inside the police station.
+The kidnapping charges were all thrown out and all felony charges were dropped.

+On October 7, 2023, PSL described "the actions of the resistance over the course of the last day" as "a morally and legally legitimate response to occupation".
+The Anti-Defamation League condemned PSL's comments as anti-Zionist and anti-Semitic.
+On October 8, 2023, PSL organized a rally in support of Palestine in Times Square in which Central Committee member Eugene Puryear stated: "[T]here was some sort of rave or desert party where they were having a great time, until the resistance came in electrified hang gliders and took at least several dozen hipsters, and I'm sure they're doing very fine despite what the New York Post says."